zhanxw/rvtests/README.md

 The above commands will (1) remove the `chr` prefix from chromosome names; (2) sort VCF files by chromosome first, then by chromosomal positions; (3) compress using bgzip; (4) create tabix index.

 Rvtests support genotype dosages.
 Use `--dosage DosageTag` to specify the dosage tag.
 For example, if VCF format field is "GT:EC" and individual genotype fields is "0/0:0.02", you can use `--dosage EC`, and rvtests will use the dosage 0.02 in the regression models.

+Rvtests suppport [BGEN input format](http://www.well.ox.ac.uk/~gav/bgen_format/) v1.0 throught v1.3.
+Instead of using `--inVcf`, use `--inBgen` to specify a BGEN file and `--inBgenSample` to specify the accompany SAMPLE file.

+Rvtests support [KGGSeq input format](http://grass.cgs.hku.hk/limx/kggseq/doc10/UserManual.html#kedformat).
+This format is an extension to binary PLINK formats.
+Use `--inKgg` to replace `--inVcf`.

 ## Phenotype file